Mazandaran province

 Mazandarani: Tapurana. (not prevalent).
 Ancient Greek: Hyrcania came from local name Vergana (Persian Gorgan), Caspia from local name Kaspi, See Caspian Sea) is one of the 31 provinces of Iran.
 Its capital is the city of Sari.
-Located along the southern coast of the Caspian Sea and in the adjacent Central Alborz mountain range and Hyrcanian forests, it is bordered clockwise by Russia (across the sea), Golestan, Semnan, Tehran, Alborz, Qazvin, and Gilan Provinces.
-Mazandaran covers an area of 23,842 km^{2}.
+Located along the southern coast of the Caspian Sea and in the adjacent Central Alborz mountain range and Hyrcanian forests, it is bordered clockwise by Golestan, Semnan, Tehran, Alborz, Qazvin, and Gilan Provinces.
+Mazandaran covers an area of 24842 km^{2}.

 The province has diverse natural resources, notably large offshore reservoirs of oil and natural gas.
 The diverse natural habitats of the province include plains, prairies, forests and rainforest stretching from the sandy beaches of the Caspian Sea to the rugged and snowcapped Alborz sierra, including Mount Damavand, one of the highest peaks and volcanoes in Asia.

 Mazandaran is a major producer of farmed fish, and aquaculture provides an important economic addition to traditional dominance of agriculture.
 Another important contributor to the economy is the tourism industry, as people from all of Iran enjoy visiting the area.
 Mazandaran is also a fast-growing centre for biotechnology.